thatmattbone/opensource_luc_spring_2016/website/content/lectures/shells.md

 ### zsh & fish shell

+[zsh](http://www.zsh.org/) and [fish shell](https://fishshell.com/) offers some modern conveniences both in terms of interactivity and programming.
+Both are probably most lauded for their ability to add autocomplete to programs (like git, etc), making life easier on the command line.

 ### ash

 [ash](https://en.wikipedia.org/wiki/Almquist_shell) is a slimmed down version of bash found on many embedded devices and android devices, too.

 # Shell Programming

-In additiona to working interactively, most shells are also their own programming langauge, allowing us to write scripts that to all sorts of things.
+In addition to working interactively, most shells are also their own programming langauge, allowing us to write scripts that to all sorts of things.
+Languages like bash have the things we might expect from fully featured languages like [conditionals](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-6.html), [loops](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html), and [functions](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-8.html).

+Bash can be tricky to get your head around and so something like fish shell tries to [emulate the appearance of modern languages](http://fishshell.com/docs/current/tutorial.html#tut_conditionals).